aviDms/eazy_etl/readme.md

 pretty much anything you need, there is no point in replacing them.
 This module is supposed to sit on the shoulder of giants not on their toes.

+And it is intended to by dead simple.

 Works with Python 3.